gifford-lab/GERV/kmm-launcher-ccm-covar/README.md

 #####Useful options:

-`price` sets the max bid price.
++ `price`: The max bid price.
 Setting this value to Inf will use on-demand allocation (cannot be killed) but will cost a fixed price of ~$.16 / hr.
 Use this setting only if there's heavy contention, and you cannot wait. $3 is reasonable.
 Set too low and your jobs will get killed before completed

-`region` sets the job submit regions, you can check the spot prices of a `c3.8xlarge` and pick a cheap region
++ `region`: The job submit regions.
+You can check the spot prices of a `c3.8xlarge` and pick a cheap region

-`rsa_key` points to the physical location of the key-pair file for your Amazon EC2 account.
++ `rsa_key`: The physical location of the key-pair file for your Amazon EC2 account.
 This file enables the user to remotely communicate with the EC2 instance created.
 Checkout [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) for a instruction to generate your key-pair file.

-`access_key` and `secret_key` are the credentials for your Amazon EC2 account.
++ `access_key` and `secret_key`: The credentials for your Amazon EC2 account.
 Checkout [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) for instruction.

-`mailaddr` sets the email address that gets emailed at the end of a job.
++ `mailaddr` sets the email address that gets emailed at the end of a job.
 The emails will probably get spam-boxed first, so check spam folder.

 #####Optional options:

-`itype` sets the instance type: valid alternatives are cc2.8xlarge, to use this you must also change the AMI.
++ `itype`: The instance type: valid alternatives are cc2.8xlarge, to use this you must also change the AMI.

-`ami` sets the AMI type: you will want to use the HVM image (`ami-864d84ee`) if you use any other instances like cc2.8xlarge or r3.8xlarge.
++ `ami`: The AMI type: you will want to use the HVM image (`ami-864d84ee`) if you use any other instances like cc2.8xlarge or r3.8xlarge.

 ##Step2: Set up parameters for the model